saul-byte/saul-byte.github.io/index.md

 * Lab 11

     Lab 11, Part 1 ended being a terrific assignment that introduced Object-Orientated Programming __OOP__, and class structuring.
-This one was the most difficult lab I had done at the time because of the switch from _Procedural Programming_ to _OOP_ was abrupt but necessary as _OOP_ is a more applicable form of programming in C++ which would only prepare me for the future.
-I also enjoyed this lab considering I employed various strategies of coding from my entire semester of learning like for loops, data-type conversions, vectors, push_back, etc.
+This one was the most difficult lab I had done at the time because of the switch from _Procedural Programming_ to _OOP_ which was abrupt but necessary as _OOP_ is a more applicable form of programming in C++ that would prepare me for future endeavors.
+I also enjoyed this lab considering I employed many strategies of coding from my entire semester of learning like for loops, data-type conversions, vectors, push_back, etc.